jaysylvester/citizen/README.md

 ### Proxy Header

-If you use citizen behind a proxy, such as NGINX or Apache, make sure you have `X-Forwarded-Host` and `X-Forwarded-Proto` headers in your server configuration so citizen handles CORS requests correctly.
+If you use citizen behind a proxy, such as NGINX or Apache, make sure you have a `Forwarded` header in your server configuration so citizen handles CORS requests correctly.
 Different protocols (HTTPS on your load balancer and HTTP in your citizen app) will cause CORS requests to fail without these headers.

 Here's an example of how you might set this up in NGINX:

     location / {
-      proxy_set_header X-Forwarded-For    $proxy_add_x_forwarded_for;
-      proxy_set_header X-Forwarded-Host   $host;
-      proxy_set_header X-Forwarded-Proto  $scheme;
+      proxy_set_header Forwarded         "for=$remote_addr;host=$host;proto=$scheme;";
       proxy_pass                          http://127.0.0.1:8080;
     }

 ## Helpers

-citizen has helper functions that it uses internally, but might be of use to you, so it returns them for public use.
+citizen has helper functions that it uses internally, but might be of use to you, so it exposes them for public use.

 ### cache.set(options)

 You can store any object in citizen's cache.
 The primary benefits of using cache() over storing content in your own global app variables are built-in cache expiration and extension, as well as wrappers for reading, parsing, and storing file content.

 citizen's default cache time is 15 minutes, which you can change in the config (see [Configuration](#configuration)).
-Cached item lifespans are extended whenever they are accessed unless you pass `resetOnAccess: false` or change that setting in the config.
+Cached item lifespans are extended whenever they're accessed unless you pass `resetOnAccess: false` or change that setting in the config.

     // Cache a string in the default app scope for 15 minutes (default).
 Keys
     // must be unique within a given scope.